Students and Researchers

 3. Choose the Email Records option.

-No, we only index academic (mostly peer-reviewed) journal articles from the humanities and social sciences on topics related to Latin America.
+No, we only index academic (mostly peer-reviewed) journal articles from the humanities and social sciences on topics related to Latin America or the Caribbean region.
 Until 2001, HAPI indexed book reviews.

 There are two easy ways to find if we index a specific journal: